simonava5/fishers-iris-data/README.md

 ```

 ### Data exploration
-The pandas [.describe](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.describe.html) module generates descriptive statistics for the numerical features of our data frame.
+The pandas [.describe](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.describe.html) module generates descriptive statistics for the numerical features of the data frame.
 This output is then saved as a .csv in the /tables directory.

 ```python
 table1 = data.describe()